sumitg-ai/sentiment_analysis_model_trainer-/README.md

 **Usecase:**
-Anyone who is looking to train a model for binary—or two-class—classification can use this notebook to train the model and perform the experiment with MLFLOW which is integrated into this nitebook.
+Anyone who is looking to train a model for binary—or two-class—classification(positive or negative) can use this notebook to train the model and perform the model experimentation with MLFLOW which is integrated into this notebook.

-**Some real world Usecases**
+**Some real world Usecases which you can use your trained model for**

 1.  **Product Reviews (Beyond Movies):**
     * **Application:** Identifying whether customer reviews for products (electronics, books, appliances, etc.) are positive or negative.